 If you follow the SH6 from Franz Josef for just under 5 minutes you will come across the largest lake on the West Coast.
 Lake Mapourika is a water lovers’ paradise and a guided kayak tour across the Lake is a very popular activity!
 As well as that fishing, bird watching, and SUP are popular here too.

 The abundant trout and salmon fishing here attracts many locals and tourists daily because the fish are huge.
-Would you believe, most trout caught in Lake Mapourika are between 3 – 5 pounds, and the salmon are even bigger!
+Would you believe that most trout caught in Lake Mapourika are between 3 – 5 pounds, and the salmon are even bigger!
 The annual fishing competition (held in February) has proven very popular over the years too.
 If you love to fish then book this 3-hour fishing tour and see if you can catch a record breaker!

 If you don’t fancy getting in the water then you can book a 2-hour scenic cruise around the Lake.
 There’s varied birdlife so keep an eye out and you may spot birds like the rare crested grebe, white-throated shag, white-faced heron, and kingfisher to name but a few.